 - Published in Scientific American, this article provides a scientific look at brass instruments.

 - (1976) Arthur H. Benade, “Fundamentals of Musical Acoustics”

 - Especially Chapter 20, this book is a comprehensive guide to the acoustics of musical instruments, including brass.

 - (1977) Earle L. Kent (Editor), “Musical Acoustics.
 Piano and Wind Instruments”

 - Part of the “Benchmark Papers in Acoustics” series, this volume focuses on the acoustics of piano and wind instruments.

 These resources offer a deep dive into the subject, from historical context to modern scientific understanding.

 GET TO KNOW US!

-Bob Reeves Mouthpieces has been making the finest handcrafted trumpet and trombone mouthpieces since 1968.
+Bob Reeves Brass Mouthpieces has been making the finest handcrafted trumpet. trombone, and horn mouthpieces since 1968.

 Valencia, CA 91355